Dr. DeLeon's Woman's Health Care

 Cancer is the second leading cause of death in the United States, but many forms of cancer aren’t deadly when caught early.
-At Dr. DeLeon's Woman's Health Care in Rowlett, Texas, OB/GYN physicians Luis DeLeon Usuga, MD, and Isamarie Lora-Alcantara, MD, screen for breast, cervical, and other cancers that require treatment to save your life.
+At Dr. DeLeon's Woman's Health Care in Rowlett, Texas, OB/GYN physician Luis DeLeon Usuga, MD, screens for breast, cervical, and other cancers that require treatment to save your life.
 Call to book your next cancer screening.

 Cancer is the development of abnormal cells that can divide, spread to other parts of your body, and destroy normal body tissues.
 Catching cancer in its early stage drastically improves your chance of surviving cancer.
 Common cancers in women include: